Brigadirk/based.guide.move/data_structures/profile_tmi.md

         "description": "Current country of residency and residency status of the partner.", "country": "string", // mandatory
         "status": "string" // mandatory
-      },
-      "contactInformation": {
-        "description": "Contact details of the partner.",
-        "email": "string", // optional
-        "phoneNumber": "string" // optional
       }
-    },
-    "financialInformation": {
-      "description": "Financial details of the partner, including income, assets, and liabilities.", "annualIncome": {
-        "description": "Total annual income of the partner, including currency.", "amount": "number", // mandatory
-        "currency": "string" // mandatory
-      },
-      "incomeSources": [
-        {
-          "description": "Details of each income source of the partner, including type, country of origin, amount, currency, and tax-related information.", "type": "string", // mandatory (e.g., employment, freelance, investments) "country": "string", // mandatory
-          "amount": "number", // mandatory
-          "currency": "string" // mandatory
-        }
-      ], // optional (only if income exists)
-      "assets": {
-        "description": "Details of the partner's assets, including real estate and investments.", "realEstate": [
-          {
-            "description": "Details of real estate owned by the partner, including location, value, and currency.", "location": "string", // mandatory (if real estate is owned) "value": "number", // mandatory (if real estate is owned) "currency": "string" // mandatory (if real estate is owned) }
-        ], // optional (only if real estate is owned) "investments": [
-          {
-            "description": "Details of investments owned by the partner, including type, value, and currency.", "type": "string", // mandatory (if investments exist) "value": "number", // mandatory (if investments exist) "currency": "string" // mandatory (if investments exist) }
-        ] // optional (only if investments exist)
-      },
-      "liabilities": {
-        "description": "Details of the partner's liabilities, including loans and other debts.", "loans": [
-          {
-            "description": "Details of loans held by the partner, including type, amount, and currency.", "type": "string", // mandatory (if loans exist) "amount": "number", // mandatory (if loans exist) "currency": "string" // mandatory (if loans exist) }
-        ] // optional (only if loans exist)
-      }
-    },
-    "residencyIntentions": {
-      "description": "Details about the partner's intended relocation, including type of move, intended country, and preferences for stay requirements.", "moveType": "string", // mandatory (e.g., permanent, digital nomad) "intendedCountry": "string", // mandatory
-      "durationOfStay": "string", // mandatory (e.g., 6 months, 1 year, indefinite)
-      "visaType": "string", // optional (if known)
-      "preferredMaximumStayRequirement": "string", // mandatory (e.g., "1 month", "3 months", "no requirement")
-      "notes": "string" // optional (additional context)
-    },
-    "employmentStatus": {
-      "description": "Details of the partner's employment status.", "status": "string", // mandatory (e.g., employed, unemployed, student) "potentialIncome": "number", // optional (only if employed or potential income exists) "currency": "string" // optional (only if employed or potential income exists) }
     },
   "additionalInformation": {
     "description": "Additional context that may impact tax or migration decisions, including dependents, special circumstances, and tax treaty information.", "dependents": [